wf-amplicon documentation

 • De-novo consensus mode: This mode is run when no reference file is passed.
 Like for the “variant calling mode”, reads are first filtered and trimmed.
 Then, a consensus sequence is generated de novo from the reads of each sample.
 Reads are re-aligned against the draft consensus for polishing with Medaka.
 Please note that only one amplicon per barcode is supported in de-novo consensus mode.

-Note: This workflow is not intended for marker gene sequencing of mixtures / communities of different organisms (e.g. 16S sequencing).
-In de-novo consensus mode it expects a single amplicon per barcode.
+Note: The amplicons analysed with this workflow need to be haploid. wf-amplicon is not intended for diploid (e.g. human) samples or marker gene sequencing of mixtures / communities comprised of different organisms (e.g. 16S sequencing).
+In de-novo consensus mode the workflow expects a single amplicon per barcode.
 When running in variant calling mode, multiple amplicons per barcode can be processed, but their sequences need to be sufficiently different from each other so that most reads only align to one of the provided references.

 Compute requirements